What Is the Fjord Trail?

 Protect the Highlands has long advocated for building a more modest trail that would be cheaper to build, easier to maintain, more climate resilient, remain in scale with its surroundings, and improve accessibility for residents, visitors, and people of all mobilities alike.

 What might this look like?
 In short, a modest trail would stay on the ground and out of the river.
 It would improve safety and accessibility.
 It would respect our natural surroundings—the river, mountains, and wildlife that together make our region so special.
-It would acknowledge the spatial limitations of our 19th-century towns and the carrying capacities of our rural roads.
+It would acknowledge the spatial limitations of our 19th-century towns and the carrying capacities of our winding two-lane roads.

 In fact, long before Scenic Hudson, HHFT, and their billionaire donor co-opted planning for the Fjord Trail and began trying to morph it into a “world class linear park,” residents of Philipstown had been working together to build a more modest trail.
 The original Fjord Trail traces its origins to a community-driven 2007 greenway grant feasibility study—a study that found in the contours of our region’s magnificent geography the beginnings of an at-grade trail that would improve recreation, safety, and accessibility.
 Philipstown needs infrastructure and we deserve better than the concrete monstrosity that Scenic Hudson and HHFT are trying to force upon us.